 Generally, the higher your score, the better.
-A TransUnion Score, for example, can range from poor (less than 615) to excellent (between 918 and 999).
-Between, the consumer can rate as fair, good or very good.
+A TransUnion Consumer Credit Score, for example, can range from 0 to 999 or from poor to excellent.
+The following score bands are defined for the score:

 All the credit information in your credit report contributes towards the calculation of your credit score.

 So if you want to apply for credit to buy a home or car, for example, or to apply for an increase in your credit limit, your credit score can serve as a guide.
-A poor or fair score indicates that you have some work to do to improve your credit risk rating.
+A poor, unfavourable or below average score indicates that you have some work to do to improve your credit risk rating.

 It could also indicate that there could be a problem with the information contained in your credit report.
 It could alert you to the fact that you need to investigate and possibly challenge some of the information contained in your credit report – before you apply for that all important loan.